 The Swakopmund Museum

 Latest News: Heritage Week 18-22 September!
-Details here
+Click here for details.

 The Swakopmund Museum was founded in 1951 by dentist Dr. Alfons Weber.
 It is the largest privately run museum in Namibia.
 On display are various types of indigenous plants, animals, minerals, an archaeological exhibition, the transport system of old and a variety of cultural historical objects.
 One of a kind and educational is the exhibition “People of Namibia.”
 This focuses on the traditional heritage of the different ethnic groups of Namibia.
 HERE you will find an overview of the exhibits of the Museum.

-The museum shop has a large variety of competitively priced books, postcards and souvenirs.
+The museum shop offers a large variety of books, postcards and souvenirs.
 You can even send your post from here!

 Tickets to visit the Rössing Uranium Mine can be bought at the museum reception.
 These tours are offered every first Friday of the month.